life-itself/community/content/blog/2023/06/29/climate-majority-project-with-liam-kavanagh.md

 ---
-title: "Upcoming community call: the Climate Majority Project with Liam Kavanagh"
+title: "The Climate Majority Project: Mobilising the Silent Majority with Liam Kavanagh"
 created: 2023-08-01
 authors:
   - nathen-fitchen